nikitavoloboev/data/other/wiki-workflow.md

 - [Mem](https://get.mem.ai/) - Capture and access information from anywhere.
 Simple as Apple Notes — powered by a collaborative graph database.
 - [Building a Memex](https://github.com/adri/memex) - Search of my personal data.
 - [Ask HN: How do you organize your knowledge?
 (2021)](https://news.ycombinator.com/item?id=26935838)
+- [Reflect](https://reflect.app/) - Keep track of your notes, books, and meetings.